DevelopIntelligenceBoulder/microbloglite-capstone-starter/README.md

 # Bookface

-> Currently being ported to Astro
+> Currently being ported to Astro, Netlify, and React

 Welcome to Bookface, your go-to social media platform designed exclusively for web developers.
 Connect, share, and explore the world of coding with like-minded individuals.
 Whether you're a seasoned developer or just starting your coding journey, Bookface is the place to be.